dev-j0e1/wordl-like-game-small-project/README.md

 # wordl-like-game-small-project
-Just wanted to make a world game from scratch because why not
+Just wanted to make a wordl game from scratch because why not